 In adults over 20 years this medicine is used:

-- to treat nausea and vomiting caused by infectious diseases, kidney disease, child birth, other medications, cancer, or following surgery, chemotherapy or radiation treatment.
+- to treat nausea and vomiting caused by infectious diseases, migraine, kidney disease, child birth, other medications, cancer, or following surgery, chemotherapy or radiation treatment.

 - to activate stomach contractions in conditions where there is a need to encourage normal passage of food through the stomach and intestines.